 Student Name: Date:

-Directions: Each of these goals is something that people might want.
+Directions: Each of these goals is something that p something you want someday? people might want.
 Read each one.
-Is this something you want someday?
+Is this

 Next, decide which of them you want the most.
-That is #1.
-Write that goal next to #1.
-Write the rest of the goals in order of how much you want them, with #10 being what you don't care very much about.
+That of the goals in order of how much you want them, vabout.

 If you want something that is not on this list, write you want it. it down by the number that sh ows how much

 Make a lot of money Graduate from college Own a big fancy house Be famous

 Get married and raise a family Be the boss or the most powerful perso on at my work

 Find the right person to live with for the rest of f my life Have an ex pensive car

 Do something that helps a lot of people, like fir nd a cure for cancer or solve glo bal warming

 Have a job I really love

 #1:

 #2:

 #3:

 #4:

 #5:

 #6: